 If you find an ornamental tree that produces tasty but small fruit, consider using the fruit in recipes that don’t require peeling or coring to save time, such as apple butter or apple jelly.

-Ornamental crabapple trees that drop small fruit can be a good (free) source of food for your flock of chickens as well as food for wildlife.
+Ornamental crabapple trees that drop small fruit can be the perfect choice for a source of food for your flock of chickens as well as food for wildlife.
 Plant one in their pen and you can enjoy the beauty of blossoms in the springtime and they can enjoy the fruit later.

-In the northern hemisphere, crab apples are generally ripe in the late summer or fall.
+In North America and the northern hemisphere, crab apples are generally ripe in the late summer or fall.
 Many trees have “persistent” fruit, meaning that even when they’re ripe they’ll remain hanging on the tree for a month or more.

 It depends.
 Some crab apple trees grow faster than others.
 Ornamental varieties like Purple Prince (purple foliage) and Red Jewel are considered faster growing than others.
 Generally speaking, you can expect one of these trees to grow one-to-two feet per year.